 Learn new skills

 Whatever job you are involved in, you will gain new skills in the way you work.
 Methods of working may also be different, and it may be that you learn better ways to be productive in your chosen field.
-Learning new skills is invaluable for all aspects of life, especially when it comes to your career.
-By developing in your chosen field abroad, you will not only improve your employability, but you will stand a greater chance of promotion if you return to a company you have already worked for should you head back home.
+Learning new skills is invaluable for all aspects of life, particularly in your career.
+By developing in your chosen field abroad, you will not only improve your employability, but you will also stand a greater chance of promotion if you return to a company you have already worked for, should you head back home.

 Cons